 Sri Lanka, once known as Ceylon, is one of the world's historic centers of tea production, replete with rolling green hills and genteel plantation homes.
 Ceylon Tea Trails, run by the Dilmah Tea Company, has restored four classic colonial bungalows built for British tea estate managers in the days of the Raj.
 These historic houses offer guests the unique experience of life on a working tea estate in the highlands (elevation here is over 4,000 feet).
 The bungalows range in size from four to six rooms and two have their own pools.
 Summerville and Castlereagh are situated opposite each other on the shores of the Castlereagh Lake, Norwood is at the other end of the valley about 15 minutes away by car and Tientsin is about 30 minutes away in the next valley.
 Maintained trails with beautiful views run between all the bungalows, and through the surrounding hillsides and plantations.
 Each house comes with its own manager, chef, butler and houseboys; in-house massage appointments can be arranged.
 Meals and afternoon tea are prepared by your private chef using gourmet ingredients and produce grown right on the property, and can be served indoors or on the lawn.

 The Ceylon Tea Trails has four bungalows, each with its own characteristic, from a country cottage feel, to another with a high colonial quality.
-Inside each bungalow are 4 to 6 rooms and suites, for a total of 20.
-Each house comes with its own manager, chef, butler and houseboys.
+Inside each bungalow are between four to six rooms and suites, available over three categories.
+Each bungalow c omes with its own manager, chef, butler and houseboys.

 This 50s style bungalow is nearly a century and a half old, having been rebuilt over 60 years ago.
 It contains spacious suites, an ample lounge, a plentiful library, and majestic colonial-style furniture.
 Outside is a croquet lawn, a large swimming pool, and a sun deck for lounging under the warm Sri Lankan sun.